 - At the Women’s Workshop in Amble, where we offer practical skills days, helping to complete the path and final touches to the Women’s Workshop self-build – with Helen Hill (manual and practical skills), Ruth Thompson (willow and basketry)

 - At Coquet Children’s Centre, Hadston – a taster programme with Lindsey Foley (Reiki), Laura Mathieson (online trading) and Angela Noble (doll-making) and followed up by a longer accredited course for trading online during June.

 - At Ashington Job Centre, Friday mornings from 10 – 11.30 am, exploring how to build confidence and skills for work or self-employment and group learning leading to a qualification in personal confidence and self-awareness.

-Some sessions will be supported with a creche, but we can also pay for childcare sessions elsewhere, and travel costs, to enable women to take part.
+Some sessions were supported with a creche, or childcare sessions elsewhere, and travel costs, to enable women to take part.